Webhooks

 const WEBHOOK_SECRET = process.env.BETTER_I18N_WEBHOOK_SECRET!;

-function verifySignature(body: string, signature: string): boolean {
+function verifySignature(body: string, header: string): boolean {

-const expected = "sha256=" + createHmac("sha256", WEBHOOK_SECRET)
+const expected = createHmac("sha256", WEBHOOK_SECRET)

 .digest("hex");